R00t-X-Str1k3r/tracker/README.md

     -   Copy the generated key to your clipboard.

 2.  **Add the Key to the App:**
-    -   Open the Zenith application in your browser.
+    -   Open the Chiru application in your browser.
     -   Navigate to the **Settings** page.
     -   Select the **"API Key"** section.
     -   Paste your Gemini API key into the input field and click **"Save Key"**.